NeniEmSu/nuxt-reqress-front-end/README.md

 [x] Users page- /users - we get a list of Users and display them on page.
 [ ] User page- /users/:id - display single user.
 [x] User page - /user/id
-    - [ ] we receive data from the  api, and we display them in the same card as on the page of all users,
+    - [x] we receive data from the  api, and we display them in the same card as on the page of all users,
-    - [ ] only without the "see" button.
+    - [x] only without the "see" button.
     - On this page,
         - [ ] deletion +
         - [ ] editing is also available, similar to the page of all

 ### Requirements

-1. [ ] Add pagination
+1. [x] Add pagination
-2. [ ] User card includes:
+2. [x] User card includes:
-    - [ ] Name
+    - [x] Name
-    - [ ] email
+    - [x] email
-    - [ ] Buttons: Delete, Edit, View
+    - [x] Buttons: Delete, Edit, View
-3. [ ] Button to add a new user
+3. [x] Button to add a new user
-    [ ] When you click delete, delete the user through ai + locally delete the user.
+    [x] When you click delete, delete the user through api + locally delete the user.
-    [ ] When you click on edit, we show the modal window for editing the user, we send the data through api + we update the user data locally.
+    [x] When you click on edit, we show the modal window for editing the user, we send the data through api + we update the user data locally.
-    [ ] When you click on view, go to the user page.
+    [x] When you click on view, go to the user page.
 When you click on add a new user, the modal window for adding (it is also editing) - we send data via api + we add the user locally.

 ## Modal window for adding / editing a user